With the lockdown potentially lasting for another month it is a very crucial time for F&B owners.

 One way you can boost the sales of your delivery items is to offer promotions or offers for take out and delivery on apps such as Deliveroo, foodpanda and GrabFood.

-You can also take it a step further by providing additional incentives such as an additional small dish or even tissue packets to show your customers that you genuinely care for them in this dire time.
+You can also take it a step further by providing additional incentives.
+For example, an additional small dish or even tissue packets to show your customers that you genuinely care for them in this dire time.

 3. Make Necessary Menu Modifications

-With a reduced customer base, it might not be a very good idea to offer your full menu if it is very extensive.
+With a reduced customer base, it might not be a very good idea to offer your full menu.
+This is especially so if it is extensive.

-Instead, it would be better to only offer a few of your best sellers to ensure you retain sales and reduce any potential food wastage.
+Instead, it would be better to only offer a few of your best sellers.
+This is to ensure you retain sales and reduce any potential food wastage.

 If you own a Point of Sale (POS) System, this is the perfect time to utilize your POS System reports which shows you your best selling dishes to choose from.

 This way you can eliminate any guesswork and pinpoint the top dishes to sell.